Ninoh-FOX/PIXEL2-ROGUE-OS/README.md

 . sudo mksquashfs squashfs-root SYSTEM -noappend -comp gzip -Xcompression-level 9 -b 262144

+### SPECIAL FEACTURES:

+- Auto poweroff the machine when this is an 1%.
+- Vibration warning (vibrate 3 times) when the battery is 10% and 5%.
+- Update RETROARCH to version 1.20.0.
+- Added Custom Pico8 splore.
+- Added FBNEO STANDALONE.
+- Custom GMU music player rewrite for the machine with blockkeys fuctions and screenoff.
+- Added Drastic mod version by Steward Fu.
+- Added mouse virtual emulator.
+- Added Portmaster for Pixel 2.

 ### Installation:

 As this repository is structured, the three main folders refer to the three partitions contained on the console's microSD card.